-Associate Professor Melissa Kang's passion for working with and for young people has defined her career.
+Associate Professor Melissa Kang's career has been devoted to the health and health care of adolescents and young adults.
 She is an academic, a clinician, and an advocate.
 Melissa's research has taken a population health approach, with major projects exploring access to health care, health system navigation, young people’s sexuality and sexual health (particularly sexually transmitted infections).
 She has skills in complex mixed method research, and high level project management expertise.

-Melissa's teaching and curriculum development experience cover topics that range from population and public health issues for young people to micro-skill development for clinicians in engaging young people in health care.
+Melissa's teaching and curriculum development experience has ranged from population and public health issues for young people to micro-skill development for clinicians in engaging young people in health care.
 Melissa has over 20 years’ experience working in popular media as an educator and as a dynamic way to interact with and learn about young people’s health concerns.

 Melissa's academic and clinical roles over 20 years have forged links between grass roots clinicians, service managers, the youth health sector, government and policy makers, educators and researchers.
 She is a strong advocate for young people’s rights, especially their rights to health: health literacy, health access, and youth participation.

-Melissa is currently (2015 - 2017) leading the NSW Health funded study Access 3 which explores the way young people navigate the health system in the digital age.
-This project will inform the 2017+ NSW Youth Health Policy.
+Melissa led the NSW Health funded study Access 3 which explores the way young people navigate the health system in the digital age.
+This project informed the NSW Youth Health Framework 2017 - 2024.
+She is currently in her second term as President of the Australian Association for Adolescent Health.

 Melissa is currently: